Outward Bound Canada is breaking Ontario labour laws, former instructor alleges | CBC News

 He discovered his employer wasn't recording all of the hours he worked, so he didn't qualify for employment insurance, which he needed in the off-season as a seasonal contract employee.

-Haney submitted a complaint to the Ministry of Labour in November 2017.
-The Ministry says it received a complaint that month and it is still in progress.
+Haney submitted a complaint to Ontario's Ministry of Labour in November 2017.
+The ministry says it received a complaint that month and it is still in progress.
+This spring, Haney received a letter from Outward Bound Canada adjusting his employment hours along with a cheque for more than $1,000 that he says he was owed to comply with minimum wage.

-As an instructor, Haney says he had to provide his own gear and maintain high-level certifications like "wilderness first responder" to keep his job.

 $2,500 a year to maintain certifications